-Apple iOS 5 revealed, includes Notification Center, Twitter integration, and moreAlex Wagner - Deputy Managing Editor, News Desk
+Apple iOS 5 revealed, includes Notification Center, Twitter integration, and moreAlex Wagner - Editorial Director of News and Content

 The rumor mill has been busy the past few days trying to predict exactly what Apple had up its sleeve for iOS 5 at WWDC, but today CEO Steve Jobs made it all nice and official.
 First up is something that I'm sure many iOS users have strong feelings about: notifications.
 Included in iOS 5 will be the Notification Center, which will allow users to access all of their alerts by swiping down from the top of your device, similar to Android's notification shade.
 The notifications will be divided up by app, and weather and stock information will also be displayed in the Notification Center.
 Notifications will also be shown below the clock on the device's lock screen and can be accessed individually from there.

 Newsstand will make its debut in iOS 5 and will give users a central place to download and store subscriptions to physical media like magazines and newspapers.

 Another big feature of iOS 5 will be a deeply integrated Twitter experience.
 Once logged in to Twitter, users will find the service integrated into many of the iOS core apps, like Camera, Photos, and Safari.
 Twitter's also being integrated into Contacts, allowing users to have a contact's photo automatically updated.